iOptron SkyTracker Pro Review

 Using a Wide Angle Camera Lens

-The camera lens used for the photo below has quite a wide field of view, so it can take in a lot of sky.
+The camera lens used for the photo above has quite a wide field of view, so it can take in a lot of sky.
 A full-frame camera such as the Canon EOS 6D would be even wider, which is one of many reasons I plan to invest in a modern full-frame DSLR soon.
 My wide-angle lens is a Canon EF 17-40mm F/4L.
 For a Canon L-Series lens, it’s actually quite affordable.

 The Camera Lens used for the Photo Above (Canon EF 17-40mm F/4L)